 About the CP Tech Center

-The National Concrete Pavement Technology Center (CP Tech Center) is a national hub for concrete pavement research and technology transfer focused on the intersection of academic, industry, and agency needs.
-The CP Tech Center was founded in 2000 and via research, publications, and tech transfer products has been instrumental in advancing strategic improvements in how concrete pavements are specified, built, and maintained.
+The National Concrete Pavement Technology Center (CP Tech Center) is a national hub for concrete pavement research and technology transfer at the intersection of public agencies, industry, and academia.
+The CP Tech Center was founded in 2000 and via research and tech transfer has been instrumental in advancing strategic improvements in how concrete pavements are specified, built, and maintained.

 With a focus on serving the needs of the concrete pavement stakeholder community, our mission is threefold: